LionelBirglen/HandheldForceGauge/README.md

 # Handheld Force Gauge
 CAD and program for a custom handheld force gauge.
 User interface allows for changing units, zeroing display, recording min/max values.
 Bluetooth broadcasting of the displayed values and local Python script for realtime display and recording.
+The unit is handheld in size but not *truly* handheld since it is powered with the USB-C connector.

 ## Instructions
 1. 3D print ForceGauge_BasePlate.stp, Color change for the text layer is suggested
 2. purchase all components, see BOM below
 3. solder protoboard according to ForceGauge_Schematic.pdf
 4. assemble components on protoboard
-5. upload and run ForceGauge_Program.ino on XIAO module
+5. upload and run ForceGauge_Program.ino on XIAO module (compile w/ mbed-enabled)
 6. use the sensor!
-7. if bluetooth communication is desired run ForceGauge_Python_BLE_Logger.py from your local machine where Python is installed, a window will open displaying the values and recording them.<br/>
+7. if bluetooth communication is desired run ForceGauge_Python_BLE_Logger.py from your local machine where Python is installed, a window will open displaying the values and recording them in a csv file with timestamps.<br/>
 **Note:** local recording will overwrite the previous file if it exists, rename your files if you want to keep them!

 ## Bill of Materials (BOM)